Bring on the Fruits and Veggies

 First, and most importantly, breast cancer doesn’t scare me.
 It saddens me, but it doesn’t scare me.

-Third, because I now know my body is an equal opportunity breast cancer maker, it seems wise to adjust my diet… at least enough to bring things into better balance.
-And thus, I’m embarking on a juice journey of fruits and vegetables (oh, let’s toss in some ginger, shall we?).
-The idea of adding juicing to my treatment plan came from this: www.fatsickandnearlydead.com.
-If you happen to subscribe to Netflix, they’ve got it under “Documentaries”.
+Fourth, because I now know my body is an equal-opportunity breast-cancer-maker, it seems wise to adjust my diet… at least enough to bring things into better balance.
+That means I’m embarking on a juice journey of fruits and vegetables (oh, let’s toss in some ginger, shall we?).
+The idea of adding juicing to my treatment plan came from this: http://www.fatsickandnearlydead.com.
+If you happen to subscribe to Netflix, they’ve probably got it under “Documentaries”.
 It’s worth watching if you’ve got aches, pains, diabetes, arthritis, a serious illness, or just want to lose some weight.

-Although I’ll have the tumor removed (and perhaps be even more aggressive), it makes sense to give my body a chance to be part of the healing process.
-As much as I’ll miss some of my favorite dishes — at least as regularly as I’ve been eating them — I have to confess I’ve been neglectful of my fruit and veggie intake.
-And by that, I mean I often ignore them other than as ingredients I add to a dish starring something other than fruits and veggies.
+Although I’ll have the tumor removed, it makes sense to give my body a chance to be part of the healing process.
+As much as I’ll miss some of my favorite dishes, at least as regularly as I’ve been eating them, I have to confess I’ve been neglectful of my fruit and veggie intake.
+And by that, I mean I usually ignore them other than as ingredients I add to a dish starring something other than fruits and veggies.

 This will be new for me, but hubby’s been offering up some very tasty juices which I’ve taken between solid foods.
 I’ll move off the solids soon, and go with a juice fast for a bit, to return to solids foods again when my body’s ready.
 And I’ll know when that is because my body, bless its heart, is very good at letting me know what it needs.

 Its all true.

 Robin, your story is well written and so inspirational.
 Knowing both you and Mike then reading details of the emotional rollercoaster you two have been on is sobering.
 You are amazing…